ShipraGupta16/ShipraGupta16/README.md

 ### Hi there 👋

-My name is Shipra and I'm a skilled bioinformatics data analyst with a strong passion for creating beautiful data visualizations to tell a story.
+My name is Shipra and I'm a skilled data analyst with a strong passion for creating beautiful data visualizations to tell a story.

 ### Tech stack
 R, Python, SQL, JavaScript and Tableau